fueelin/javascript/README.md

 	);
 	```

-  - Precede `return` statements with a newline
+  - Precede `return` statements with a newline, unless they're the only line in a block.

 	```javascript
 	// bad